 v.24 He [Isaac] asked [Jacob in the guise of Esau], “Are you really my son Esau?”

-– If Esau is cast as an ‘evil’ character (the verse immediately preceding this episode sets this tone with Esau having chosen wives that “were a source of bitterness to Isaac and Rebeccaka.”
+– If Esau is cast as an ‘evil’ character (the verse immediately preceding this episode sets this tone with Esau having chosen wives that “were a source of bitterness to Isaac and Rebecca.”
 [26:35]) then how could Isaac, a tzadik, willingly wish to bestow Esau with blessing?
 Isaac, in his central position of ‘stillness’ and as possessor of Hashem’s lineage blessing, represents a source of idealized spiritual connection (perhaps somewhat ‘zen’ in its ‘detached’ quality).
 From this lofty position he is able to see the good in Esau.
 This is how his relationship with Esau is different than Rebecca’s (25:28).
 Just as Hashem can see the path for all people to ‘turn back’ to Hashem’s ways, so too can Isaac see redemption in Esau; the opening line of this story ‘…and his eyes were dim’ could be referencing Isaac as ‘looking past’ Esau’s faults to his ‘good’ essential nature – he was ‘blind’ to obvious appearances.
-From Isaac’s perspective, he is not giving the blessing to an undeserving son but rather his firstborn as is custom who has the ability to ‘turn back’.
-Isaac sets this blessing process in motion yet it is Rebecca, the one responsible for and dealing with ‘reality’, who takes action to make the circumstances ‘right’ – to make sure it is the Jacob character, the one truly worthy of inheriting the blessing, that emerges in place of ‘Esau’.
-Isaac and Rebecca are a team representing two essential components of this blessing process.
+From Isaac’s perspective, he is not giving the blessing to an undeserving son but rather his firstborn as is custom who has the ability to ‘turn back’ (this refers to the symbolic of interpretation of Isaac activities as a well digger – he digs deep to find ‘water’).

 – Isaac’s question to ‘Esau’ in v.24 reflects an inquiry of sensorial perception: is what is being seen/heard/felt/tasted/smelled really what I think it is?
 It is only after this questioning and investigation that the senses are ‘surpassed’ and Jacob is given the blessing.
 Jacob’s mission during his ‘ascent’ to Isaac is to faithfully follow his mother’s instructions, as well as his father’s inquiries, otherwise his ‘cover’ will be ‘exposed’.
 As tempting for Jacob as it may be to reveal his identity along the way, he must stay on the ‘path’ – that which originates from his mother and culminates at his father – in order for this process of identity/identification to complete itself, to ‘mature’.
 Jacob’s credit thought this process is in his great humility.